 (2) After carrying out a compliance audit the local government is to prepare a compliance audit return in a form approved by the Minister.

+(3A) The local government’s audit committee is to review the compliance audit return and is to report to the council the results of that review.

-(3) A compliance audit return is to be —
+(3) After the audit committee has reported to the council under subregulation (3A), the compliance audit return is to be —

 (a) presented to the council at a meeting of the council; and